Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Inference after trimming

-We now present our main result: that an AIPW-style estimator of $\tau_{\hat{A}}$ is first-order equivalent to an i.i.d.~sum for any consistent $\hat{k}$, allowing for inference based on normal theory or the bootstrap.
-Formally, suppose that we estimate the nuisance parameters $\mu_{(w)}$ and $e$ by $\hat{\mu}_{(w)}$ and $\hat{e}$ so that the following assumption is satisfied: \begin{assumption} We assume that $\hat{\mu}_{(w)}$ and $\hat{e}$ are consistent for $\mu_{(w)}$ and $e$ in the $L^2(\P)$ norm and satisfy the rate condition
+We now present our main result: that an augmented inverse propensity weighted estimator of $\tau_{\hat{A}}$ is first-order equivalent to a sum of independent and identically distributed random variables for any consistent $\hat{k}$, allowing for inference based on normal theory or the bootstrap.
+Formally, suppose that we estimate the nuisance parameters $\mu_{w}$ and $e$ by $\hat{\mu}_{w}$ and $\hat{e}$ so that the following assumption is satisfied: \begin{assumption} We assume that $\hat{\mu}_{w}$ and $\hat{e}$ are consistent for $\mu_{w}$ and $e$ in the $L^2(\P)$ norm and satisfy the rate condition

 \end{assumption} In Assumption~\ref{ass:dml}, we only require convergence rates on the subset of non-trimmed units.
 Thus, even if it is quite difficult to estimate the mean and propensity in some extreme parts of the covariate space, this will not be a problem as long as we trim those parts of the covariate space off.